-Are you looking for a list of fun things to do in Pensacola Florida?
-Not to worry we have you covered with a list of the best things to do in Pensacola!
+Are you looking for a list of fun things to do in Pensacola, Florida?
+Not to worry!
+We have you covered with a list of the best Pensacola attractions!

-Naval Aviation Museum
+Visit the Naval Aviation Museum

-The Naval Aviation Museum is one of the must see attractions in Pensacola.
+The Naval Aviation Museum is one of the must-see attractions in Pensacola.
 If you are looking for things to do in Pensacola that are educational this is your place!
 The Naval Aviation Museum is one of the largest and most-visited in Florida!

 The best part is this is one of the free things to do in Pensacola as the entry is free and the museum is open Tuesday through Saturday from 10 am to 4 pm.
 For those 16 and older remember to bring an ID as they are required for entrance to the museum.